-Theodore stopped Guillaume Latendresse’s penalty shot with 9:11 left in the third period.
-Latendresse was hooked from behind by Brian Campbell while on a breakaway.
+Theodore stopped Guillaume Latendresse's penalty shot with 9:11 left in the third period.
+Latendresse was awarded the penalty shot after he was hooked from behind by Brian Campbell while on a breakaway.

 Karlsson broke the 1-1 tie at 8:28 of the second period after a wild sequence in front of the Florida net.
 After a loose puck bounced in front of Theodore, three players wound up on the ice before the Panthers gained possession.